WOLFRAM LANGUAGE TUTORIAL

 But occasionally one can get results in terms of elementary functions alone.

 Integrals like this can systematically be done using Piecewise

 Beyond working with elementary functions, Integrate includes a large number of algorithms for dealing with special functions.
 Sometimes it uses a direct generalization of the procedure for elementary functions.
 But more often its strategy is first to try to write the integrand in a form that can be integrated in terms of certain sophisticated special functions, and then having done this to try to find reductions of these sophisticated functions to more familiar functions.

 To integrate this Bessel function requires a generalized hypergeometric function.

 Sometimes the integrals can be reduced to more familiar forms.

 A large book of integral tables will list perhaps a few thousand indefinite integrals.
-Mathematica can do essentially all of these integrals.
-And because it contains general algorithms rather than just specific cases, Mathematica can actually do a vastly wider range of integrals.
+The Wolfram Language can do essentially all of these integrals.
+And because it contains general algorithms rather than just specific cases, the Wolfram Language can actually do a vastly wider range of integrals.

 You could expect to find this integral in any large book of integral tables.

 To do this integral, however, requires a more general algorithm, rather than just a direct table lookup.